mithem/compolvo/documentation/user_guide.md

 ## 2. User Flow

-- **Description**: This section describes the overall user flow on the Compolvo website, guiding users from logging in to managing/buying software and agents.
+This section describes the overall user flow on the Compolvo website, guiding users from logging in to managing/buying software and agents.

 1. Create an account by clicking on login and select 'No account yet?'
-2. After creating a new account sign in.
+2. After creating a new account, sign in.
 You will now be greeted by your own customized homepage
-3. Next, install the agent (not in this version, available)
+3. Next, install the agent on the machine(s) you want to manage.
+TODO: At the moment this is possible via the GitHub repo.
 4. Create an agent in the website by clicking on the agents tab in the navbar and then the blue create button
-5. The agent id is saved in your clipboard, copy it inside your installed agent on your computer to connect it to your account
+5. The agent id is saved in your clipboard.
+Run the agent init script on your machine and paste the agent id when prompted to.
-6. Inside the agents tab you should now see the name and connection information of your installed agent 7.
+6. Inside the agents tab you should now see the name and connection information of your installed agent (possibly after refreshing)
+7. Make sure to run the agent on the agent's machine using the run command.
+8. Add your payment details in the profile tab (after clicking on the edit icon)
+9. Compare different software options by clicking on the compare tab in the navbar
+10. Filter the available softwares by the criteria that are important to you
+11. Select a software to see more details and purchase options
+12. Subscribe to software by subscribing to a service offering
+13. After positive confirmation, go to the profile tab to install the software.
+14. On the home tab, observe the software being installed on the agent.

 ---